alefacciolla/alefacciolla/README.md

 - 👀 I’m interested in Data Driven Journalism (DDJ) and Linux enviroment - I'm using now Linux Mint 20.1 (Ulyssa) and I'm trying to work with others distributions with Virtual Box.
 - 🌱 I’m currently learning Data Driven Journalism (DDJ) from a MBA I'm doing, and how to work with Ambiental Data as a student from Escola de Dados.
 - 💞️ I’m looking to collaborate on Data Driven projetcts.
-- 📫 How to reach me
+- 📫 How to reach me: @facciolla on twitter

 <!---
 aleskywalker87/aleskywalker87 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.